winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ### Sing In to Wing Cloud
 1. Goto https://wing.cloud and click on sign in.
+2. If a developer was already signed in before, he will be automatically signed in to Wing Cloud.

 ### Authentication and Authorization
 1. Wing Cloud Preview Environments will use GitHub for authentication and authorization.